Compute Engine

 args

-argument has been removed.If the function is associative, idempotent or an involution, it should handle its arguments accordingly.
+expressions are not folded and need to be handled explicitly.If the function is associative, idempotent or an involution, this handler should account for it.
 Notably, if it is commutative, the arguments should be sorted in canonical order.

-The handler can make transformations based on the value of the arguments that are literal and either rational numbers (i.e.
+The handler can make transformations based on the value of the arguments that are exact and literal (i.e.

 arg.isZero